 Now That I've Tried Tanning Water, I'm Never Using Another Self-Tan Product

-I am naturally pale, so I am slathering on SPF 50 all over my body year-round, the summer especially.
+I am naturally pale, so I slather SPF 50 all over my body year-round, especially in the summer.
 While sunscreen is vital for everybody, it's particularly important if your natural skin tone veers vampiric like mine.
 I like to fake the look of having seen the sun, though, so I also have a self-tanning ritual on Thursday nights where I coat my entire body in self-tanner.
 Unfortunately, I'm bad at self-tanning, so while I've improved over the years, I nearly always end up with unsightly streaks or blotches.

 I've tried almost every self-tanner formula on the market—mousses, gels, gradual lotions, and more—to varying degrees of success.
 One formula I didn't try until recently, though, is tanning water.
 Now that I've started using tanning water, I'm hooked.
 My tans look more even, it's incredibly easy to use, and tanning waters give me a more natural-looking glow than other self-tanners I've tried—no streaks or orange blotches included.